BVR-INNOVATION-GROUP/strike-force-backend/README.md

 ## How to run the app

-ensure your have Go installed on your machine then run the following commands The first step is to ensure you get `air` setup on your machine for hot refresh
+ensure your have Go installed on your machine then run the following command The first step is to ensure you get `air` setup on your machine for hot refresh
 <code>
 AIR